DEFRA/ai-data-development-standards/docs/languages-frameworks/python.md

 # Python Development Standards

+> **NOTE**: Python has yet to be adopted by the tools authority as "Strategic Adopt".
+Python is **only** for the use in AI and Data and is not permitted outside of this remit.
+Please adhere to the following [Defra Software Development Standards](https://defra.github.io/software-development-standards/) for building digital services.

 ## Overview

+> **NOTE**:
+> Python should **not** be used for frontend development.
+The GDS Service Manual has information on using client-side JavaScript.
+For server-side JavaScript we use Node.js.
+The principles of [Progressive Enhancement](https://www.gov.uk/service-manual/technology/using-progressive-enhancement) should be used for the design and build of frontend digital services.
+The building of backend services is limited to the use in AI and Data.
+A javascript first approach should be taken first, where there is adquate justification, Python can be used.
+>

 This manual is designed to aid developers in writing clear and consistent Python code across projects.

+Python is the tool of choice for developing artificial intelligence tools (e.g., traditional machine learning and large language models) and is adopted widely by the data analytics and science community.
+The Adoption of Python for software development in the AI and Data area will allow for easier deployment of artificial intelligence tools.
+Python’s prevalence in the artificial intelligence world is highlighted by the fact that OpenAI use Pytorch as their standard framework for training their large language models (e.g., GPT models).

 ## Code Formatting